 I gradually become aware of the fact that my surroundings are bustling with activity.
 A Cape grey mongoose (Galerella pulverulenta) scurries about in between the burrows, spraying sand in an artistic arc as it rootles around for unattended eggs.
 A Cape fur seal (Arctocephalus pusillus pusillus) can be seen offshore playing with its food as it tosses an octopus high in the air while the deep thrup-thrup of an Oryx chopper is carried across the water as South African navy personnel are turfed into the sea as part of their manoeuvres.
 And then there are the penguins.
 The slap of their feet on the wet sand as they make their way down the beach; the profuse sneezing heard emanating from their burrows in the coastal thickets, it sounds like a bout of seasonal hay-fever has descended on the colony.
 A cacophony of braying adults and squeaking chicks rise up and resonate off the walls of the mountainous amphitheatre, this is the Boulders Penguin Colony.

 Boulders is a cluster of inlets nestled between the thickets of coastal Strandveld and the temperate waters of False Bay, a mosaic of substrates constituting the boundary where the mountain falls to the sea.
 Giant granite boulders shelter these tiny coves from the unforgiving south-easter, the prevailing summer wind well known for howling down the slopes of the Kogelberg and channelling across the bay transforming the tranquil, albeit sometimes choppy, waters into a raging “Hurricane Alley”.
-This moody environment is located in the naval village of Simon’s Town on the eastern shores of the Cape Peninsula, a gnarled finger of land pointing southward into the Atlantic and Indian Oceans, and is home to the charismatic African penguin (Spheniscus demersus).
+This moody environment is located in the naval village of Simon’s Town on the eastern shores of the Cape Peninsula, a gnarled finger of land pointing southward into the Atlantic and Indian ocean basins, and is home to the charismatic African penguin (Spheniscus demersus).
 These birds are the only species of penguin to breed along the coast of Africa and are endemic to the Benguela Current Upwelling System, an ecosystem extending from southern Angola in the north to Algoa Bay in the east (Kemper 2006; Crawford et al. 2007).